 30 credits for courses numbered 300 or above:

 - receive a satisfactory grade for all credits, and

 - earn a GPA of at least 3.00.

 24 of the 30 credits must be for CS courses above 400 (excluding CS 400), and:

 - none are for individual instruction courses other than CS 790,

 - the credits for CS 790 are either

-Courses that are cross-listed with CS are considered CS courses for the purposes of this requirement.
-Non-CS courses cannot be counted towards the 24 credits, even though their syllabus may be similar to those of CS courses.
+Courses cross-listed with CS are acceptable for the purposes of this requirement.
+Non–CS courses cannot be counted toward the 24 credits.

 Core credit is assigned for:

 - every CS course numbered 700 or above, other than individual instruction courses, seminar courses, and topics courses, provided the grade received is on the A-F scale,